A File Lands, A Slack Message Appears

 Someone uploads, downloads, changes, moves, or deletes a file in a folder you’re watching, and Files.com posts a message to your channel within seconds.
 It names the file, who did it, and how big it was.

 Slack is already where your ops, support, and security teams watch for things that need attention.
 The problem is that Slack has no idea what's happening to your files.
-Files.com is where the files actually live — where partners upload, people download, jobs run, and syncs sometimes fail — and it posts those moments straight into the channel that's waiting for them.
+Files.com is where the files actually live.
+Partners upload, people download, jobs run, and syncs sometimes fail there, and Files.com posts those moments straight into the channel that's waiting for them.

 Someone uploads, downloads, changes, moves, or deletes a file in a folder you’re watching, and Files.com posts a message to your channel within seconds.
 It names the file, who did it, and how big it was.

-Pick the folder you care about, whether to include its subfolders, and which actions count — uploads, downloads, changes, deletes, moves, copies.
-The channel shows what matters and stays quiet about the rest.
+Pick the folder you care about, whether to include its subfolders, and which actions count: uploads, downloads, changes, deletes, moves, copies.
+The channel shows what matters and stays quiet about the rest, so the people watching it don't learn to ignore it.

-Each notification posts to one Slack channel, so the audience can be your own ops channel, a channel you share with a partner, or a partner's own workspace.
-The partner creates a Slack webhook on their side and hands you the URL — you paste it into the notification.
+Each notification posts to one Slack channel.
+That can be your own ops channel, a channel you share with a partner, or a partner's own workspace.
+The partner creates a Slack webhook on their side and hands you the URL.
+You paste it into the notification, so a partner sees the activity that concerns them without ever getting into your account.

 Point a folder at Slack and it posts whenever something happens there.
 Or have a scheduled Files.com job post to Slack when it finishes.
 One is a running feed of activity; the other is a heads-up tied to a specific automated task.